Welcome to Essay Hell!

-Learn to write your dreaded college application essays so you can escape the stress and misery of Essay Hell.
-Read the helpful posts (click the flames!) to discover powerful writing techniques and strategies, and craft narrative style essays that will help you land in your dream school.
+On this site, you will learn tips, advice and strategies to write your dreaded college application essays—and escape the misery of Essay Hell.
+Read the helpful posts (click the flames and icons!) and learn to navigate the complicated admissions process, discover powerful writing tools and techniques, and craft standout essays that will help you land in your dream school.